 There is a strong association between PTSD and memory loss.
 The trigger factor of fear or stress can vary.
 First, the brain receives the signal from an external stressor and sends a message for the activation of sympathetic pathways.
 The sympathetic system is specifically involved in the activation of fight or flight response.
 This is a common and rapid response to trauma or any stressful situation.
 Moreover, the signaling of neurons becomes rapid.
 In addition, to deal with the ongoing situation, few stress hormones are released which prepares the body.
 Cortisol is the major stress hormone that causes various negative changes in the body.

-Furthermore, most of the persons usually recover after the completion of a stressful event.
+Furthermore, most people usually recover after the completion of a stressful event.
 However, persons with post-traumatic stress disorder have to strive hard to overcome the situation.
 Even after the trauma is over and multiple days have passed, they still feel frightened and depressed.

 Likewise, not every person does not have to respond immediately to the trauma.
 In most cases, the onset of PTSD symptoms occurs after a long time.
 Similarly, some people do not feel the presence of symptoms.